tarakanbg/railsinstaller/README.md

 A basic shell script for installing Ruby & Rails on Ubuntu

-* Tested and compatible with Ubuntu 12.04, 11.10
+* Tested and compatible with Ubuntu 12.04, 11.10, Linux Mint 13
 * Installs the prerequisite Ubuntu packages
 * Downloads and compiles Ruby 1.9.3
 * Updates rubygems to the latest version